kiranreddy4433E/100-Days_Coding_Challenge/Day_10/Day_10.md

 - **Programming Language:** Java
 - **Concepts:** Recursion, Loops, Factorial Calculation

-## 🔗 Links to Code
-- [Day 10 Code Repository](https://github.com/kiranreddy4433E/Day_10/blob/main/pro_22.java): This repository contains the code solution for finding the factorial of a number.

 ## 📖 Problem Description
 - The task is to take an integer as input and calculate its **factorial**.
 - The factorial of a number \(n\) is calculated as: